avarma030/wh/README.md

 Accuracy Score = 1,
 Error rate = 0
 Latency = 1.19
-Additionally, the evaluation score of Experiment is perfect '1'
+Additionally, the evaluation score of the Experiment is perfect '1'
 ```
 ![Eval_metrics](images/Screenshot_(130).png)